ccrownhill/riscv_cpu/README.md

 # Stretch Goal 2: Pipelined RV32I Design with Cache

 We successfully run the files on the pipelined CPU with cache.
-However, due to the nature of Verilator, the performance has hardly any change.
-This time, we manually change the time interval in `f1_light.s` file, but the time interval between all lights on and all lights off remains in the similar range with pipelined CPU without cache.
+Initially, due to the nature of Verilator, the performance has hardly any change.
+This time, we manually change the time interval and use a 4-bit number as the random delay number in `f1_light.s` file.
+In this case, the lights can cycle through quicker than before.
 Here is a video demostration, more details can be found in `README_cache.md`